U.S. Marines will retry sergeant accused of killing Iraqi civilian

-LOS ANGELES (Reuters) - A U.S. Marine sergeant who was found guilty of murder in the 2006 death of an Iraqi civilian, only to have his conviction overturned, will face a retrial on the same charges, a Marine spokesman said on Monday.
+LOS ANGELES, Jan 27 (Reuters) - A U.S. Marine sergeant who was found guilty of murder in the 2006 death of an Iraqi civilian, only to have his conviction overturned, will face a retrial on the same charges, a Marine spokesman said on Monday.

-Sergeant Lawrence Hutchins III will be arraigned at the Camp Pendleton Marine Base in California on Wednesday, Lieutenant Colonel Joseph Kloppel said.
+Sergeant Lawrence Hutchins III will be arraigned at Camp Pendleton Marine Base on Wednesday on charges of murder, conspiracy to commit larceny, making false official statements and obstruction of justice, Lieutenant Colonel Joseph Kloppel said.

-The case was one of the biggest war crimes to emerge from the Middle East conflict, touching off a furor both in the United States and in Iraq.
+Kloppel said a military judge may also set a date for Hutchins’ court martial at that hearing.

-Hutchins was the leader of a squad of Marines that went on a mission aimed at stopping militants’ use of improvised explosive devices in the village of Hamdania, Iraq, in the early morning hours of April 26, 2006.
+Hutchins was the leader of a squad that went on a mission aimed at stopping militants’ use of improvised explosive devices in Hamdania, Iraq.

 Witnesses said Hutchins and another Marine shot 52-year-old Hashim Ibrahim Awad, a father of 11 and grandfather of four, and placed an AK-47 and a shovel next to the corpse to suggest he had been planting a bomb.